-Are you looking for a dedicated student to become a member of your team/staff?
+Are you looking for a dedicated student to become a member of your team?
 Federal Work-Study provides part-time jobs for undergraduate students with financial need, allowing them to earn money to help pay education expenses.
 The program encourages community service work and work related to the student’s course of study.

 Supervisors Encouraging Excellence & Development

-These web pages include a wide array of resources to help with all aspects of your supervisory role, including: recruitment materials and orientation checklists, employee expectations, ideas for creating a positive work climate, and ways to motivate students.
+The toolkit includes a wide array of resources to help with all aspects of your supervisory role, including: recruitment materials and orientation checklists, employee expectations, ideas for creating a positive work climate, and ways to motivate students.
 There are also tools to help supervisors provide feedback and performance reviews, as well as guidance and resources regarding disciplinary action.
 We encourage supervisors to use these online materials to help students be successful at work, especially if they are new to a professional work setting.

-You may or may not be able to answer all of your student employees’ questions about work study, etc. We are here to help!
+You may or may not be able to answer all of your student employees’ questions about work-study, etc. We are here to help!
 Please feel free to call (573-882-6801), email (WorkStudy@missouri.edu or Career@missouri.edu) or refer them to visit the MU Career Center (lower level of the Student Success Center) and we will be happy to assist.